 - Do you (or your household) have other taxable income streams in addition to this business?

 If you answered “Yes” to most of the questions listed above, you should learn more about operating your business as an S-Corp.
-Recently, I launched a new service called the S-Corp Transformation Service, which helps you file the required S-Corp election paperwork and also addresses all the legal and financial elements that go along with it (payroll setup, accounting procedures, tax strategy, ongoing support, etc.).
+And I’d be happy to help you with that through a short-term CFO engagement option (either CFO Lite or a VIP Day) where I can help you file the required S-Corp election paperwork and also addresses all the legal and financial elements that go along with it (payroll setup, accounting procedures, tax strategy, ongoing support, etc.).

 Over To You…